"I listen to Longwave Radio Atlantic 252...now give me my money, cha-ching!!"

 Top 7 at 7 countdown bed with introductory voiceover by classical actor Paul Bacon.
 Using his voice against all the other stations using American voiceovers was viewed as a strange decision at the time, but certainly made the station stand out.

-Animated A252 Logo, wish we’d had the technology available to make this back in the 90’s!
+Animated Atlantic 252 logo.
+Wish we'd had the technology to make this back in 1996!